johan-st/strandersson.se/Readme.md

 - make input feedback more clear
 - check contrast in colors (e.g. text and text-muted)
 - add units to list
+- search and manual as part of foods list (e.g. last entry in list is search and manual)

 #### Other
 - add icon for ios (apple-touch-icon). [link](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html)